What Is Student AI Anxiety?

 Questions to Ask Before Making a Change

-- What would you switch to, and is it actually safer?
+2. What would you switch to, and is it actually safer?
 Every field is being affected by AI.
 Switching from one "threatened" major to another doesn't solve the underlying anxiety — it just gives it a new address.
+If the fear runs deeper than your major choice, you may be grappling with questions of AI and self-worth.

 Building an AI-Resilient Career: What Actually Matters

 Instead of panicking about what AI will take away, focus on what you can build that AI can't replace.
 Here are the skills and approaches that matter most — regardless of your major.
-For those already in the workforce, our AI workplace anxiety guide covers similar fears from an employment perspective.
+For those already in the workforce, our AI workplace anxiety guide covers similar fears from an employment perspective — and you can see how developers experiencing AI anxiety and managers handling AI workplace transitions are navigating these same challenges from within the careers you're preparing for.

 🧠 Deep Domain Expertise